-When you leave teaching in Scotland, you might be able to transfer the value of your pension benefits to another approved pension scheme.
+When you leave Police Scotland, you might be able to transfer the value of your pension benefits to another approved pension scheme.

 Pension transfers are frequently targeted by criminals.
 Anyone can be the victim of a pension scam.
 Please read information provided by the Pensions Regulator before you make a final decision on your pension transfer.